-Why Do We See Different Phases Of The Moon?
+Why Do We See Different Phases of the Moon?

 The changing phases of the Moon are a result of its orbit around the Earth and the relative positions of the Sun, Earth, and Moon.
 As the Moon orbits the Earth, varying amounts of sunlight are reflected off its surface, leading to the different phases that we observe on Earth.
 The Moon takes about 29.5 days to complete a full cycle of phases, known as a lunar month.
 This cycle repeats consistently due to the gravitational forces between the Earth and the Moon.